FLORIDA MERMAID RUM

 NJoy Spirits Distillery Florida Mermaid Rum Overproof Rum is a dark rum as it’s aged for 3+ years in our once-used Wild Buck Whiskey Barrels.

-The phrase Top Shelf is generally used to describe the cost of a rum or other liquor.
+Top Shelf is generally used to describe the cost of a rum or other liquor.
 More expensive liquors were placed on the “top shelf” to be more visible to patrons and are seemingly likely to be accidentally used by the bar person.Florida Mermaid Rum Overproof Rum is a Top Shelf tasting rum without the top-shelf price.

 A few Top Shelf rums include: